noureh10/noureh10.github.io/content/posts/ps2_emulator/PS2Emulator.md

 ###### Loading your game <a name="game"></a>

 Loading your game is easy as ABC, open PCSX2 and click on CDVD.
-Now choose the source of your ISO (HDD, diskreader) and it's done !
+Now choose the source of your ISO (HDD, disk reader) and it's done !
 You're playing PS2 game on your computer, brilliant isn't it?

 <div align="center">